3 Comments

 Us male Aspies do seem considerably more likely to make it (in attaining real accomplishments and good attitudes) than our sisters; if that's because women are naturally more conformist, I'm not really qualified to answer either (not that my observations have done much to convince me otherwise).

 What I've also realized about conformity, is that its seeming "safety" is ever-diminishing in the present world; and even this thinning veneer is only accessible to naturally-conformist (i.e. neurotypical) personalities, as if you fail to conform, you're no longer safe (indeed, quite the opposite).
 Unfortunately the Aspergirls tend to get stuck in limbo, where they just keep failing to conform instead of paving their own roads; one I encountered on DeviantArt was so warped that she blocked me while admitting I was "nice" (which was more than she could say of herself), even while tolerating a bizarre jerk who isn't the least bit polite to non-normies.
-Don't get me wrong, she is generally intelligent and more-than-competent at digital painting (not that the subjects are special enough to make the effort worthwhile); but she still can't paint over her true colors, and if I had a time machine I'd go back and DDoS DeviantArt to avert the drama.
-(I still don't hate her personally, but I concede that she's a lost cause and have deactivated my DeviantArt account.)
+Don't get me wrong, she is highly intelligent and an amazing artist (even if her recent work has lost its previous creative flair); but she still can't paint over her maladjustments, and if I had a time machine I'd go back and DDoS DeviantArt to avert the drama.
+(I promptly deactivated my DeviantArt account.)

 I read somewhere that France does give false accusations the same penalty as the crime.
 (Not that I'm a big fan of France overall; for all their snobbiness, they don't necessarily do it well.)